telerik/maui-docs/get-started/first-steps-vs-code.md

 * If you already have an [active license](https://www.telerik.com/account/your-licenses) for Telerik UI for .NET MAUI, skip this step and continue with [Step 1](#step-1-set-up-your-net-maui-project).
 * If you don't have an active license, follow the steps below to activate your free trial:

-	1. [Download](https://www.telerik.com/try/ui-for-maui) the Progress Trial Installer and open the EXE file.
+	1. [Download](https://www.telerik.com/try/ui-for-maui) the Progress Trial Installer and start the installation.

 	1. Make sure that **Telerik UI for .NET MAUI** is selected and continue with the setup.